ManchesterGreyHats/ManchesterGreyHatsBlog-Hugo/content/posts/The-injected-coinhive-iframe---a-quick-look.md

 ## Let's start at the beginning

-The reason it was brought to my attention was from team over at google *insert name here* let me know that the domain was compromised - intially not much to go on.
+The reason it was brought to my attention was from team over at Google let me know that the domain was compromised - intially not much to go on.
 However looking at the page easily showed the issue:

 ```HTML